 One of the most unsung features of the Apple Podcast app is to create “Stations.”
 This feature is under the Library section.
 If you tap on the Edit button, you’ll see the New Station option.
 This feature will allow you to group podcasts together that you can trigger via Siri.
 If you listen to a couple of morning shows like The Daily and Up First, you can group them in a “Morning News” station.

-Overall, this app hasn’t changed much in recent years.
 I’d love to see Apple invest in adding functionality like the ability to follow friends, share snippets of a show, more options around playback (voice boost, smart speed, etc.), password-protected feeds, and just overall stability.
-As Spotify continues to grow its market share, Apple is hopefully going to invest in not only exclusive content but also its app as well.
+As Spotify continues to grow its market share, Apple is hopefully going to invest in not only exclusive content but also its app, as well.

 You should use Apple Podcasts if you want the default Apple experience on macOS, iOS, tvOS, and watchOS.
 It lacks some advanced functionality that other apps offer, but it holds its own.
 Is it the best podcast app for iPhone?
 If you want the default Apple experience, it’s a pretty solid choice.